Jonathan-Gander/LocalizableChecker/README.md

 ```
 👋 Welcome in LocalizableChecker
-This tool will check if a key from a Localizable.strings file is unused in your project.
+This tool will check if keys from a Localizable.strings file are unused in your project.
 Created by Jonathan Gander
 --------------------------------------------------------